brokyo/seeker_ii/docs/roadmap.md

 - [x] I bet a lot of stuff can be pulled out of `params_manager_ii.lua`.
 We don't need so many params.
 - [x] Stage change is overriding stage config params
 - [x] Ratchet doesn't seem to work
+- [x] Update motif playback to new architecture
+- [x] Update clear motif to new architecture
+- [x] Update config to new architecture